Codecademy/docs/documentation/content-standards.md

 If you'd like to host files such as images, videos, or GIFs, please upload it to the [/media folder](https://github.com/Codecademy/docs/tree/main/media) and use the format `https://raw.githubusercontent.com/Codecademy/docs/main/media/filename.ext`.
 That way we'll never have any broken links!

-**Note**: Some images may use `https://static-assets.codecademy.com/Courses/` in their links.
+> **Note:** Some images may use `https://static-assets.codecademy.com/Courses/` in their links.
 These come from existing Codecademy course content and are for internal-use only.
 Please disregard those and use the `media` folder and format `https://raw.githubusercontent.com/Codecademy/docs/main/media/filename.ext`, instead.

 ### I've read all the content standards.
 Now what?